 Work on quizzes and exams must be solely your own.
-You may consult your textbook and your class notes but no other sources and you may not discuss with any other student.
+For quizzes given on Canvas, you may consult your textbook and your class notes but no other sources and you may not discuss with any other student.
+For midterms and the final exam, you can not consult any course material during the exam (i.e. they will be closed note and closed book).
 Cheating will not be tolerated and will result in an F in the course, as well as any additional disciplinary actions as indicated by the policy to maintain academic honesty.
 Please note, letting someone cheat off of your exam is cheating!
-We will be employing real-time exam monitoring as well as cheat-detection algorithms to confirm that everyone is doing this fairly.